The National Post Saturday September 23rd 2017 ran an article bemoaning our Dependence on Technology.

 Much better IMHO.

-Ever sit behind someone whose tag is out, and you just ache to tuck it back in?
+Ever sit behind someone whose Shirt tag is Exposed, and you just ache to tuck it back in?

 What do you suppose I should have done in the case of this gentleman?